dexterlabora/meraki_webhook_lab/lesson_plan.md

 - Use Postman to send a ping request to Meraki with a callback URL.
 - Understand the callback payload and how to monitor asynchronous operations.

-### Overview / Learning Content
+### Overview
-When you use the Meraki API with Live Tools such as "ping" or "reboot", you can provide a callback URL.
+When you use the Meraki API with Live Tools such as "ping" or "cableTest", you can provide a callback URL.
 Instead of waiting for the operation to finish, Meraki will send the results to your callback URL (e.g., webhook.site) when the operation completes.
 This is ideal for long-running or asynchronous tasks.
 The callback payload will contain the results of the operation.

 ### Step-by-Step Instructions
-1. In Postman, create a request to the following endpoint:
+1. In Postman, create a request to the following endpoint (or use the provided request in the Meraki API collection):
    - `POST /devices/{serial}/liveTools/ping`
 2. Use the following sample request body, replacing the callback URL with your own (e.g., from webhook.site or Google Sheets):